gretchenfrage/upl-minecraft/README.md

       doesn't prompt you, or you miss the prompt, go into `MultiMC > Settings > Java > Auto Detect` and select Java 8.
     - Recommend that you configure it to allocate as much JVM memory as you can.
 Modded MC requires massive amount of RAM.
-Try 10 or 12GB or more if you have enough.
+Try 6GB or more if you have enough.
 If you missed the prompt, you can change it at
       `MultiMC > Settings > Java > Minimum/Maximum memory allocation`.
 3. Download the modpack zip file in this repo, `Enigmatica2-1.62.zip`.